-Within chemicals, focus on specialized firms

-The chemical industry is large and diverse, with differing growth outlooks for the various end-markets.
+Within chemicals, focus on specialized firms - The chemical industry is large and diverse, with differing growth outlooks for the various end-markets.
 Some companies are primarily basic chemical companies, such as plastics, and their financial performance tends to rise and fall with the health of the economy.
 The basic chemical companies have modest long-term growth rates.
 Other companies are almost exclusively specialty chemical companies.
 Specialized chemical companies tend to experience more stable demand that is less impacted by economic weakness, leading to financial performance that is less cyclical with better long-term growth.
 Thus, we gravitate toward the specialized firms within our chemicals coverage.

-For example, we like FMC Corp's strong presence in crop-protection chemicals and refined lithium products used in battery, health care, and industrial applications.
-We expect this unique combination of differentiated businesses should result in sustained above-average growth.
-Sometimes, a competitive advantage doesn't come from a unique product lineup but rather from a more efficient business that can provide superior service at a lower cost to its customers, which we believe to be the case for industrial gas provider Linde.
-We think the recently closed merger of Praxair and Linde can lead to further efficiency gains, which should drive higher profitability and opportunities to take market share.
+For example, we like FMC Corp's strong presence in crop-protection chemicals.
+We expect this differentiated business to generate sustained above-average revenue and earnings growth.
+Sometimes, a competitive advantage doesn't come from a unique product lineup but rather from a more efficient business that can provide superior service at a lower cost to its customers, allowing it to drive higher profitability and increase its opportunities to take market share, which we believe to be the case for industrial gas provider Linde.